Spatial birth-and-death processes with a finite number of particles: Appendix

-\begin{rmk} Clearly, this result holds for a Markov chain which is not necessarily defined on a canonical state space, because the property of a process to be a Markov chain depends on its distribution only. \end{rmk}
+Condition \eqref{insurgent} is the equality of distributions of $Y_1$ under two different measures, $P_s$ and $ P_q$.
+Clearly, this result holds for a Markov chain which is not necessarily defined on a canonical state space, because the property of a process to be a Markov chain depends on its distribution only.